HectorSDevelopment/html-data-tabs/README.md

 # html-data-tabs
-A easy and a simple way to create html tabs.
+A easy and a simple way to create html tabs:

 * Very simple usage
 * Not need any external plugin like jQuery or similar.